 Campanula 'Sarastro' is completely covered in long, bell-shape, deep purple flowers on 18-inch-tall stems in early summer.
 It reblooms throughout the summer if faded flowers stalks are removed.
 It spreads to form a large clump.
 Zones 4-8

 Campanula medium 'Alba' is a biennial that produces dramatic 3-foot-tall white flower spires.
 Zones 5-8

 Also known as red valerian for its rosy pink flowers, Jupiter's beard is one of the longest-blooming perennials in the garden, provided you remove spent flower heads.
-Deadheading not only prolongs bloom, it also prevents self seeding.
-In some regions, Jupiter's beard has escaped from gardens and become a nonnative wildflower.
+Deadheading not only prolongs bloom, but also prevents self seeding.
+In some regions, Jupiter's beard has escaped from gardens and become a non-native wildflower.

 This colorful rock garden is designed around a couple of very large boulders, but could easily be adapted to any rock garden setting.

 Break up your perfectly-groomed yard with an island garden bed that looks good from every angle.
 This garden plan relies on a plum tree for height and to-die-for color.

 Fill your garden with color from easy-care favorites such as purple coneflower and yarrow.